XiangpengHao/tech_blog/content/posts/pmwcas-update.md

 I like the library for two reasons: 1) it provides useful building primitives for crash-consistent and multi-thread applications, 2) it is correct, it guarantees read-committed.
 (I'm not kidding, but most persistent memory research papers and data structures are just WRONG in terms of crash-consistency)

-Some recent updates on the PMwCAS library:
+Some recent updates to the PMwCAS library:

 - Fixed a non-linearity bug in multi-word cas algorithm.
 (Detected by another research group in Canada)